 This Standard was approved by the North American Plant Protection Organization (NAPPO) Executive Committee on October 14, 2001, and revised on October 19, 2009.
-The current revision was approved on xxxx, and is effective from this date.
+The current revision was approved on July 6, 2016, and is effective from this date.

 Signed by: